OzBirdog/JWKS-Server-Extension/README.txt

 are written in Python and the "jwks.py" file utilizes SQLite3 for the database.
 The "jwks.py" file is a server that provides public keys with unique identifeirs for veryifing JSON Web tokens and stores them in a database.
 The keys are generated using RSA, have an expiration, and authentication endpoint.
 The testSuite.py file has three test cases to run against the JWKS Server to check the test coverage.
+The screenshot for the gradebot is "Gradebot.PNG" and for the test suite is "Test Case.PNG".

 Execution: